JFrog CLI for Skills

 • <REPOSITORY_NAME>: Skills local repository key (optional when auto-discovered)

-One of --agent or --path is required.
+One of --harness or --path is required.

 Install Modes